Last Monday of the Month | 6:30pm | McNally Jackson | Free

 In partnership with McNally Jackson Books—located at 4 Fulton Street, just a few doors down from the Museum entrance—Seaport Museum staff and special guests will stir up lively discussions informed by our shared love of literature, history, and preservation.
 Our literary selections will be announced one month in advance.

-Nothing Else But Miracles is available for purchase at most bookstores.
-Register for the October meeting of the Seaport Museum Book Club today to receive a 10% off discount code for online orders of the book at McNally Jackson Books.
+The Waterworks is available for purchase at most bookstores.
+Register for this meeting of the Seaport Museum Book Club today to receive a 10% off discount code for online orders of the book at McNally Jackson Books.

 Previous Book Club Picks